Cervical cancer screening is low in many areas:

 To know more about Colli-Pee® in HPV-based cervical cancer screening read our white paper.

 To know more on the journey of Colli-Pee read our white paper.

 As women living with HIV are more at risk to develop invasive cervical cancer, regular screening for the cancer type is even more critical in this population.
 HIV rates in adolescent girls and young women are particularly high in areas where cervical cancer screening is significantly low.
-In these regions, that that have poor access to essential health services, urine as a sample type for HPV detection offers great potential to reach more women, especially those living with HIV.
+In these regions, that have poor access to essential health services, urine as a sample type for HPV detection offers great potential to reach more women,.